 Department of Labor and Internal Revenue Service Publish COBRA Subsidy Guidance

-Employee Benefits Update 02/27/09 J. Paul Jacobson, Robert D. Rothacker, David P. Olson, Amy A. Ciepluch, Sarah M. Linsley
+Employee Benefits Update 02/27/09 J. Paul Jacobson, Robert D. Rothacker, David P. Olson, Sarah M. Linsley

 On Thursday, February 26, 2009, the Department of Labor and the Internal Revenue Service published additional guidance related to COBRA continuation coverage assistance under the American Recovery and Reinvestment Act of 2009.